 Strong passwords protect your devices

-Whether you wear or carry your device, adding a strong password or passphrase can help keep devices secure anytime, anywhere.
-A strong password can’t easily be guessed, is longer, and uses a mix of upper and lowercase letters, numbers and symbols.
+Add a long, unique password keep devices secure anytime, anywhere.
+Make it a phrase that can’t easily be guessed.
+Use a mix of upper and lowercase letters, numbers and symbols.

 Got guests?
 Create another wireless network name and password on your home router specifically for visiting devices.
 You’ll improve the security of your wireless network since it’s separate from the family network.